+Picture a toilet.
 An image probably just popped into your head, but it almost certainly wasn’t the same image that the next person who reads this will see.
-While we tend to think all toilets are the same, there’s actually a massive range of contraptions that all fit under the term.
+While we tend to think all toilets are the same, there’s a massive range of contraptions that all fit under the term.

 Basic Types of Toilets